Home

 When you have the required amount, go ahead and purchase.

 • People are happier to donate if they think the purchase is really good value (e.g. the item is free and people only need to pay for the engraving).
+This should mean a small donation anyway from colleagues, so it should not be an imposition.

-• Of course, it would be much easier if there was no donation required - if the workplace could provide something free, or the purchase can be refunded from petty cash or a miscellaneous budget - find out beforehand.
+• Of course, it would be much easier if there was no donation required - if the workplace could provide something free, or the purchase can be funded from petty cash or a miscellaneous budget - find out beforehand.

 • You are more likely to get donations if the person leaving has been at the workplace for a certain amount of time (at least a year in some organisations, longer for others) and if most of the people in the workplace has worked with them during that time.